 Clinical/Lab experiences are provided each semester to allow students the opportunity to correlate theory with client care.
 Students are expected to attend a specified minimum number of hours in clinical/lab experiences each semester as specified in the syllabus.
 Attendance of less than the specified minimum will result in the student being withdrawn from the course and receiving a grade of "WF" or a grade of "F" if within the last two weeks of the course.
 The Director/Faculty may make exceptions only in extreme circumstances.
 Notification of clinical absences or tardiness is mandatory.
 The instructor or clinical area must be notified at least one hour in advance of an absence.
-Arriving late or leaving prior to the end of clinical schedule counts as absent time.
 Arriving late or leaving prior to the end of the clinical schedule without permission will be grounds for disciplinary action.